TauferLab/GEOtiled/docs/Function_Docs.md

 #### Required Parameters
 input_file : str
-* String specifying path to input file to be cropped.
+* String specifying name of input file to be cropped.

 output_file : str
-* String specifying path to new output file produced after cropping.
+* String specifying name of new output file produced after cropping.

 window : int list | int tuple
 * List or tuple in the format [left_x, top_y, width, height] where left_x and top_y are pixel coordinates of the upper-left corner of the cropping window, and width and height specify the dimensions of the cropping window in pixels.

 #### Outputs
-Cropped File
+GeoTIFF File
 * Cropped raster file saved at the specified output_file path.

 #### Notes
 * Ensure the specified pixel window is within bounds of the input raster or an error will be raised.

-### `crop_region(input_file, shape_file, output_file)`
+### `crop_region(codes, input_file, output_file)`

 #### Crops a raster file based off the region defined by a shapefile.
-This function uses a GDAL function to crop a raster file according to boundaries specified by a shapefile.
+This function uses a GDAL function to crop a raster file according to boundaries specified by shapefiles.

 #### Required Parameters
+codes : str list
+* String list specifying shapefile codes that will outline the cropping region.

 input_file : str
-* String specifying path to GeoTIFF file to be cropped.
+* String specifying name of input raster file to crop.

-shape_file : str
-* String specifying path to shapefile to use for cropping.

 output_file : str
-* String specifying path where cropped raster will be saved.
+* String specifying name of cropped output raster file to save.

 #### Outputs
 Cropped GeoTIFF File